satuelisa/StatisticalLearning/README.md

 low = 1
 high = 3

-# generate 'labelled' data at random
+# generate 'labeled' data at random
 N = 100 # amount of known data points
 # a list of pairs (x, y)
 known = []